 - In the Summer of 2013, BART moved into its new building at 2216 East 6th Street.

 - In 2016 BART began its first service in Price County with Route 11 (Park Falls).

-- Most recently in 2018, BART expanded service to Price County with Route 12 (Phillips).
+- In 2018 BART expanded service to Price County with Route 12 (Phillips).